Distillery Permits Made Simple

 Our U.S. Distillery Permitting Process:

 - Phone or Email interview with a licensed attorney.

 - The attorney will create a tailored TTB Permitting Checklist to make document assembly simple.

 - From there, the attorney will draft and submit your application using a catalog of approved application templates, including a CAD layout, and equipment serial numbers (for our equipment customers).

 Here's the key--our law firm will ensure your application is clearly written, and tracks the language of 27 C.F.R.
 19 (federal code governing distillery permit applications).
 According to many TTB agents, most applications have to be retyped by the agent, or are missing information.
 Several rounds of corrections ensue, often taking several weeks each.

 To avoid this, our attorneys have a catalog of distillery permit application templates based on approved applications we've worked on including Statements of Production, Bonded and General Premises descriptions, and Statements of Storage, etc. They have also handled complex permitting issues such as alternation agreements for co-located distillery/brewery/winery applications, or location of a distillery on the same parcel as a residence.

-From providing affordable American made distillery equipment, to helping distillers obtain federal distillery permits in a timely fashion, to providing free delivery, installation, and training our goal at Corson is simple--to help our distillers succeed from conception to launch.
+From providing affordable American made distillery equipment, to helping distillers obtain federal distillery permits in a timely fashion, to providing installation and training support, our goal at Corson is simple--to help our distillers succeed from conception to launch.

 DISTILLERY PERMIT REQUIREMENTS IN CANADA